gitprocess/git/README.md

 When you set upstream once, you can use directly `git push` to push your code `git push`

+Force to push your current codes no matter whatever conflict it has <br/>
+`git push -f origin master`

 ## git pull
 Pull all the codes from github repo to your local machine on base branch <br/>